docyes/crul-examples/README.md

 # Retrieval Commands

-Are used to retrieve data from a web source, such as REST, SOAP, GraphQL, Web Browser, etc.
+Are used to retrieve data from a web source, such as REST, SOAP, GraphQL, Web Browser, etc. Authenticaiton can be handled by the `oauth`, `--bearer` and secure storage vault.

-# API Retrieval Command
+# REST API (Retrieval Command)

 The `api` command allows you to make REST requests to an endpoint, and returns the response in a tabular form.
 Currently this command supports XML, CSV, Parquet, ZIP, GZIP, Octet-Stream, Text and JSON response formats with unsupported formats returned as raw data.